annefou/jupyter_dashboards/_episodes/02-dashboards.md

 - "How to create Jupyter dashboards on your laptop?"
 objectives:
 - "Learn about jupyter notebook and its dashboard extension"
-- "Install and start a new jupyter dashboard on your laptop"
+- "Start a new jupyter dashboard on your laptop"
 keypoints:
 - "Jupyter dashboards"
 ---